tommylogon/EcoSimConsole/README.md

 Example: Weapons manufacturer wants the goods to make more weapon goods, and will be agressive in aquiring them vs another org.

 Visualize each entity and follow it.
-Investigate the posibilities of creating a 64bit position 3d engine.
+Investigate the posibilities of creating a 64bit position 3d engine. (alternatively, make a scaled down version)

 Be systemic and dynamic: a chain of production, chain of progression.